rohanssontakke/physics-77-final/README.md

 2d_geometry.py: This holds code that helps translate our functions from 1D to 2D.
 These are relatively light as the sampling step from 1D->2D just involves an increase in the dimensionality of the array modeling the spin system.

+pytorch_rbm.py: This holds code for the rbm using MLX, cuda, and pytorch, which is what we used for the 2D visualization.
+Running 2D visualizations requires this being the most recent RBM.

 2d_visualizations.py: This holds our code for generating all visualizations in 2D.